iaitp/2021-B/README.md

 ## Development Environment Setup
 We're using a conda environment for the development of this extension.
 This makes it ease for all devs to have the same setup.

+### Quick setup

+Just run the build.sh script using bash:

+`bash build.sh`

+you might need to modify the file to make it executable or run with sudo:
+`
+chmod u+x build.sh
+sudo bash build.sh
+`

+### Manual setup

 **Create Conda Environment**
 - install conda (miniconda is probably enough)
 - in the project dir run `conda env create -f environment.yml`